EDUC 139, 239, 339, 439 Special Topics

 EDUC 252 Introduction to Middle and High School 5–12 Methods

 An introduction to the general methods of secondary teaching.
 Such topics as objectives, planning, testing, evaluation, classroom management, instructional techniques, educational technology, media, and the inclusion of special education students in the regular classroom will be considered.
 Should be taken as close to EDUC 352 as possible.
-Required for certification in health.
+Required for certification in K-12 health and 5-12 secondary education areas.
 Not required of art, physical education, and music majors.
 Prerequisites: EDUC 185/215 and sophomore standing.
 It is recommended that the student have completed EDUC 220 and 221 or be taking EDUC 220 and/or 221 while taking EDUC 252.

 EDUC 255 Percussion Methods